Open ASR Leaderboard: Towards Reproducible and Transparent Multilingual and Long-Form Speech Recognition Evaluation: Results

-The multilingual results of the \textit{Open ASR Leaderboard} (\cref{tab:wer_languages}) highlight an important tradeoff in ASR: specialization versus broad coverage.
-Namely, the improvement in English performance of fine-tuned Whisper models often comes at the cost of multilingual coverage: Whisper-derived models typically train on fewer languages (often just English), while Whisper itself supports 99 languages.
-Similarly, NVIDIA’s models demonstrate this tradeoff more clearly: \textit{Parakeet TDT 0.6B} v3 adds multilingual support compared to v2, and \textit{Canary 1B} v2 expands from 4 to 25 languages.
+Closed-source models achieve the best results on the multilingual datasets (see \cref{tab:wer_languages}).
+Among open-source models, we observe a trade-off between specialization and broad multilingual coverage.
+With a large and diverse set of models, NVIDIA's systems provide a clear example of this trade-off: \textit{Parakeet TDT 0.6B v3} adds multilingual support compared to v2, and \textit{Canary 1B v2} expands from 4 to 25 languages.
 In both cases, broader language coverage comes at the cost of English transcription accuracy.

-For \cref{tab:results_overview,tab:wer_languages} (short-form and multilingual), open-source models show the strongest performance.
-The highest-ranking closed-source model (\textit{Aqua Voice Avalon}) ranks 6th.
-Fairly computing RTFx for closed-source models is not possible due to upload latency and lack of GPU usage control, making direct efficiency comparisons infeasible.

-On the other hand, for long-form transcription (\cref{tab:longform_results}), closed-source systems, such as \textit{ElevenLabs} and \textit{RevAI}, achieve the lowest error rates, likely benefiting from domain-specific tuning and production-grade infrastructure.
-Among open-source models, \textit{OpenAI Whisper Large v3} is the strongest, with distilled variants providing faster inference.
-As in the short-form setting, NVIDIA’s CTC- and TDT-based models significantly improve throughput with only moderate losses in quality, making them particularly well suited for large-scale or offline transcription of lengthy audio.
+Similarly, \textit{Meta Omnilingual ASR LLM 7B v2} ranks higher on the multilingual benchmarks, outperforming several models that ranked higher on the short-form English benchmark. \cref{fig:multilingual_rtfx_wer} plots all open-source models with a WER below \SI{8}{\percent} against RTFx.